 In a nutshell, when you eat foods high in sugar or high-glycemic carbohydrates, you trigger an inflammatory response.
 This is why some experts raise concerns about diets that are high in processed foods.
 They can lead to inflammation-related issues like obesity, heart disease, cancer, diabetes, Alzheimer’s disease...and even depression.

 So, whether you’re aiming for weight loss or trying to prevent a decline in glucose tolerance, information about inflammation is essential.
-And, to monitor and deter hyperglycemia or the development of type 2 diabetes, being aware of these links between inflammation and blood glucose levels is a good idea.
+And, to monitor and deter hyperglycemia or the development of other side effects, being aware of the links between inflammation and blood glucose levels is a good idea.
+This is where non-diabetic glucose monitoring using a CGM can come in handy.

 A Cycle of Inflammation and Blood Glucose Responses